sebitg/sebitg.github.io/_posts/2014-12-14-Custom-plugin-in-gradle.md

 apply plugin: 'testandpmdresultssender'
 {% endhighlight %}

 Let's test it.
 As we know, the name of our task is **someTask**.
-We ececute it with the command and wait for result:
+We execute it with the command and wait for result:

 {% highlight bash %}
 gradle someTask